-Gran Tierra Energy International Holdings Ltd., an exempted company duly incorporated with limited liability and existing under the laws of the Cayman Islands (the "Borrower"), pursuant to Section 2.04 of the Credit Agreement dated as of September 18, 2015 (together with all amendments, restatements, supplements or other modifications thereto, the "Credit Agreement") among the Borrower, the Parent, The Bank of Nova Scotia, as Administrative Agent and the other agents and lenders (the "Lenders") which are or become parties thereto (unless otherwise defined herein, each capitalized term used herein is defined in the Credit Agreement), hereby requests a Borrowing of [the Term/a Revolving] Loan as follows:
+Gran Tierra Energy International Holdings Ltd., an exempted company duly incorporated with limited liability and existing under the laws of the Cayman Islands (the "Borrower"), pursuant to Section 2.04 of the Credit Agreement dated as of September 18, 2015 (together with all amendments, restatements, supplements or other modifications thereto, the "Credit Agreement" among the Borrower, the Parent, The Bank of Nova Scotia, as Administrative Agent and the other agents and lenders (the "Lenders") which are or become parties thereto (unless otherwise defined herein, each capitalized term used herein is defined in the Credit Agreement), hereby requests a Borrowing of [the Term/a Revolving] Loan as follows:

-(i) Aggregate amount of the requested Borrowing is \$[];

-(ii) Date of such Borrowing is [], 20[];

-(iii) Requested Borrowing is to be [an ABR Borrowing] [a Eurodollar Borrowing];

-(iv) [The initial Interest Period applicable thereto is [];] [Applicable only to Eurodollar Borrowings]

-(v) Amount of Borrowing Base in effect on the date hereof is \$[];

-(vi) Total Revolving Credit Exposures on the date hereof (i.e., outstanding principal amount of Revolving Loans and total LC Exposure) are \$];

-(vii) Pro forma total Revolving Credit Exposures (after giving effect to any requested Borrowing of Revolving Loans on or prior to the Borrowing Date) are \$[]; and

-(viii) Location and number of the Borrower's account to which funds are to be disbursed, which shall comply with the requirements of Section 2.06 of the Credit Agreement, is as follows:
+(i) Aggregate amount of the requested Borrowing is \$[]; (ii) Date of such Borrowing is [], 20[]; (iii) Requested Borrowing is to be [an ABR Borrowing] [a Eurodollar Borrowing]; Eurode (iv) ollar Bo [The initial Interest Period applicable thereto is [];] [Applicable only to rrowings] (v) Amount of Borrowing Base in effect on the date hereof is \$[]; amoun (vi) at of Rev Total Revolving Credit Exposures on the date hereof (i.e., outstanding principal volving Loans and total LC Exposure) are \$]; Borrov Pro forma total Revolving Credit Exposures (after giving effect to any requested Revolving Loans on or prior to the Borrowing Date) are \$[]; and which Location and number of the Borrower's account to which funds are to be disbursed, mply with the requirements of Section 2.06 of the Credit Agreement, is as follows: [] [] [] []

-The undersigned certifies that he/she is the [] of the Borrower, and that as such he/ she is authorized to execute this certificate on behalf of the Borrower.
-The undersigned further certifies, represents and warrants on behalf of the Borrower that the Borrower is entitled to receive the requested Borrowing under the terms and conditions of the Credit Agreement.

-At the time of and immediately after giving effect to the Borrowing of Revolving Loans or the issuance, amendment, renewal or extension of such Letter of Credit, as applicable set forth above, the Borrower together with the other Credit Parties shall not have any cash or cash equivalents (other than Excluded Cash) in excess of \$35,000,000 in the aggregate.

-GRAN TIERRA ENERGY INTERNATIONAL HOLDINGS LTD.
+she is authorized to execute this certificat he is the [] of the Borrower, and that as such he/e on behalf of the Borrower.
+The undersigned further of the Borrower that the Borrower is entitled to receive and conditions of the Credit Agreement. the issuance, amendment, renewal or exte or giving effect to the Borrowing of Revolving Loans or nsion of such Letter of Credit, as applicable set forth Credit Parties shall not have any cash or cash equivalents 5,000,000 in the aggregate.
+GRAN TIERRA ENERGY INTERNATIONAL HOLDINGS LTD. By: Name: Title:

-By:

-Name:

-Title: